TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 Step 2.
 Make sure if there are any mac filtering, ACL, and firewall rules on the router.
 If yes, disable the rules and then reboot the VIGI device for a try.

 Step 3.
-Move the VIGI device closer to the router/switch or check the connection to your router/switch, in case the problem is caused by the bad signal or cable.
+Move the VIGI device closer to the router/switch or check the Ethernet connection to your router/switch, in case the problem is caused by the bad signal or cable.
 It is recommended to use a 3ft cable during the troubleshoot to isolate the possible cause.

 Case 2.
 Unable to control the VIGI device remotely.